The Principles Find Fulfilling Work

 There are two things you always have to take into account.

 The first is your needs.
 In this current phase of your life, what's most important to you?
 Is it a steady income?
 Gaining experience?
 A big life-change?
-Your health, your personal relationship?
-Or small steps toward a better career?
-There are no wrong answers.
+Your health, your personal relationships?
+There are no wrong answers here.
+There is only the truth of what you need.

-Depending on what you need, quitting your job and starting a business or going back to school full-time might not be in the cards.
+Depending on what you need, quitting your job, going back to school full-time, or starting your own business might not be in the cards.
 Or if money isn’t a huge factor at the moment, maybe you can take time to learn and explore.
 Or if you need full-time work, freelancing isn’t the way to go.
 It all depends.

 Always consider this and don’t feel like you need to follow anyone else’s motivational advice.
-Your takeaway question should be “What are my needs, desires, and nature, and does this advice align with those?"
+Your takeaway question should be “What are my needs, desires, and nature, and will fulfill those?"

 Have a Long-term View